 ABOUT D. A. Jennings

-Here is a short narrative about each of her books:
+Following is a short narrative about each book, starting with the most recent release.

 Cheese?
-Yes, Please!
-Winner of the Royal Dragonfly Award from Story Monsters, is the second book in Kip’s trilogy.
+Yes, Please! is a winner of the Royal Dragonfly Award from Story Monsters and is the second book in Kip’s trilogy.
 In this book, his life begins a wonderful transition when he finds a friend…someone willing to help him become a better version of himself.
 Together, they experience an amazing summer of adventure and make-believe.

 Victoria Jennings Huling is a graphic designer/illustrator and graduate of Messiah College, Pennsylvania.
-She created the cover and interior art for: Cheese?
-Yes, Please; Seize the Cheese; Mia, Ripples in the Water, One Hundred Lives; and American Sports Legends.
+She created the cover and interior art for: Mia, The Crooked Road; Cheese?
+Yes, Please!; Seize the Cheese; Mia, Ripples in the Water, One Hundred Lives; and American Sports Legends.

 Dan Kane is an artist and designer in Brooklyn, New York.
 He created the cover and interior art for The Tapping Stick.